Fan1ing/ngnn/README.md

 ## Code running conditions

 NGNN is implemented using Pytorch and runs on windows11 with NVIDIA GeForce RTX 3060 graphics processing units,which relies on Pytorch Geometric.
+The following are the required Python libraries to be installed： numpy、pandas、rdkit、sklearn.

 ## Code content
 |name |content |